Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-It is not obvious that we can directly adopt the simple arguments in Sections \ref{section-1} and \ref{section-3-1} to derive the second order stochastic differential equation corresponding to algorithm (\ref{min-Nest3}).
-We illustrate an alternative approach instead.
+Now we are ready to derive the second order stochastic differential equation corresponding to the algorithm (\ref{min-Nest3}).
 First, note that the second order ordinary differential equation (\ref{equ-2}) can be equivalently written as